Last Updated on

 6. PCOS and other hormonal imbalances

 Dairy contains a high level of hormones and contains estrogen from the cow.
 Dairy also raises insulin levels.
 For both of these reasons, dairy may be best to avoid if you have PCOS (polycystic ovary syndrome) or other hormonal imbalances such as estrogen dominance.
+Going both gluten free and dairy free is a big part of my PCOS diet.

 Learn more about the health reasons to go dairy-free in this article.